-CloudBerry Backup allows you to easily restore your system from an image backup.
+CloudBerry Backup for Windows Server allows you to easily restore your system from an image backup.
 You can perform restores directly from the cloud or USB flash drive to any dissimilar hardware or Hyper-V, VMware virtual machine or Amazon EC2, Microsoft Azure or Google Cloud virtual environment.

 Restoring System Image Backup Dissimilar Hardware

 1. Start the Restore Wizard by clicking Restore button on the CloudBerry Backup toolbar and follow the Wizard steps.2.
 When Restore Wizard prompts you to select the type of data for restore, just go ahead and choose Restore Image-Based Backup option and hit Next.3.
 Choose, whether to restore your image backup as a physical disk or as a virtual disk.4.
 Select the volumes you would like to restore.5.
 Select the particular physical disk you would like to restore your image to.Complete the rest of the Restore Wizard steps to enable the encryption and compression options, and finally run the system recovery job.

 Restoring System Image Backup to Dissimilar Hardware